ably/ably-java/README.md

 ## Building ##

-The library consists of JRE-specific library (in `java/`) that includes the generic library, and a separate Android-specific library (in `android/`).
-Code in `lib/` is shared between them.
+The library consists of JRE-specific library (in `java/`) and an Android-specific library (in `android/`).
+The libraries are largely common-sourced; the `lib/` directory contains the common parts.

-The JRE-specific library jar is built with:
+The JRE-specific library JAR is built with:

     gradle java:jar

-There is also a task to build a fat jar containing the dependencies:
+There is also a task to build a fat JAR containing the dependencies:

     gradle java:fullJar

-The Android-specific library jar is built with:
+The Android-specific library AAR is built with:

     gradle android:assemble